Horses (album): Artwork

 The cover photograph for Horses was taken by Robert Mapplethorpe at the Greenwich Village penthouse apartment of his partner Sam Wagstaff.
 Smith, shrouded in natural light, is seen wearing a plain white shirt, which she had purchased at a Salvation Army shop on the Bowery, and slinging a black jacket over her shoulder and her favorite black ribbon around her collar.
 Embedded on the jacket is a horse pin that Allen Lanier had given her.
 Smith described her appearance as recalling those of French poet Charles Baudelaire and, in the slinging of the jacket, American singer and actor Frank Sinatra.
-She recalled that Mapplethorpe "took, like, twelve pictures, and at about the eighth one, he said, 'I have it.'
+She recounted that Mapplethorpe "took, like, twelve pictures, and at about the eighth one, he said, 'I have it.'
 I said, 'How do you know?' and he said, 'I just know,' and I said, 'Okay.'
 And that was it."

 The black-and-white treatment and androgynous pose were a departure from the typical promotional images of female singers of the time.
 Arista executives wanted to make various changes to the photograph, but Smith overruled their suggestions.
-Clive Davis later wrote that he was initially conflicted about the image, recognizing its "power" but feeling that it would confuse audiences unfamiliar with Smith and her style of music.
-He put aside his reservations and approved the cover after coming to a realization that he needed "to trust her artistic instincts thoroughly".
+Clive Davis wrote in 2013 that he was initially conflicted about the image, recognizing its "power" but feeling that it would confuse audiences unfamiliar with Smith and her style of music.
+He put aside his reservations and approved the cover after realizing that he needed "to trust her artistic instincts thoroughly".

 Feminist writer Camille Paglia later referred to the Horses cover photograph as "one of the greatest pictures ever taken of a woman."
 In 2017, World Cafe presenter Talia Schlanger wrote that "Smith's unapologetic androgyny predates a time when that was an en vogue or even available option for women, and represents a seminal moment in the reversal of the female gaze.
 Smith is looking at you, and could care less [sic] what you think about looking at her.
 That was radical for a woman in 1975.
 It is still radical today."
 Smith herself stated that she had not intended to make a "big statement" with the cover, which she said simply reflected the way she dressed.
 "I wasn't thinking that I was going to break any boundaries.
 I just like dressing like Baudelaire," she remarked in 1996.